ctag/uah/cpe323/notes_general.md

 ## General Notes
 ##### *Remember: it's not magic*

-The most important thing to remember is that this *isn't magic*.
+The most important thing to keep in mind is that this *isn't magic*.
 I feel that the class is doing a poor job of enabling a constructive view and approach of programming this microcontroller.
 There are a few constructs which I wish to make pertinent across this git project to